bxokhxnhle/bxokhxnhle/README.md

 :cactus: A healthtech enthusiast driven by the idea of integrating technology & healthcare to unveil novel solutions to global health challenges

-🦾 2B Biomedical Engineering @ UWaterloo
+🦾 3A Biomedical Engineering @ UWaterloo

-:milky_way: Prev @ Purolator, Bespoke Metrics
+:milky_way: Prev SWE @ Loblaw Digital, Purolator